wiredtiger/wiredtiger/src/docs/rts-new.md

 reconciliation results.
 These checks are fairly low-level, so they're outside the scope of this document.

-One final note is that we deliberately do not call RTS for internal pages.
+One final note is that we deliberately do not call RTS for internal pages, as they do not have updates.
+They are still read into the cache in order to navigate to their leaf pages.

 # Iterating over updates